jamespfennell/transiter/docs/src/api/public_endpoints.md

 Get a stop in a system by its ID.

-### Request type: GetStopRequest
+### Request: GetStopRequest

-Reqeust payload for the get stop endpoint.
+Request payload for the get stop endpoint.